currinjs/CurrinJS/aio/content/guide/structural-directives.md

-Angular consumed the `<ng-template>` content during its actual rendering and replaced the `<ng-template>` with a diagnostic comment.
+Currin consumed the `<ng-template>` content during its actual rendering and replaced the `<ng-template>` with a diagnostic comment.

 The [`NgFor`](guide/structural-directives#ngFor) and [`NgSwitch...`](guide/structural-directives#ngSwitch) directives follow the same pattern.